 If your cat is scratching at and damaging your home furnishings, and you do not have a scratching post for her, then you need to get one.
+Read further down for great cat scratching posts plans to make one yourself.
 Scratching is very much a natural feline behavior.
 Without a cat scratching post of her own, it won’t matter what you do, you cat will keep on scratching at things.

 The sad thing is they don’t realize how we humans cherish our furniture and possessions, and they seem to love to use most “damageable” surfaces, such as your favorite armchair and your beautiful couch.